webplatform/docs/css/properties/margin-top/index.md

 |Description=The browser calculates a top margin.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=Inherits the parent element's specified margin-bottom width.
+|Description=Inherits the parent element's specified margin-top width.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=Clearing the space below an element by 2cm (an example of length).
+|Description=Clearing the space above a paragraph element by 2cm (an example of length).
+|Code=p {
-|Code=margin-top: 2cm;
+     margin-top: 2cm;
+}
 }}{{Single Example
 |Language=CSS
-|Description=Clearing the space below an element by 20% of its container's height (an example of percentage).
+|Description=Clearing the space above a paragraph element by 20% of its container's height (an example of percentage).
+|Code=p {
-|Code=margin-top: 20%;
+     margin-top: 20%;
+}
 }}{{Single Example
 |Language=CSS
-|Description=Allowing the browser to decide how much clearance to give an element above its top edge (an example of auto).
+|Description=Allowing the browser to decide how much clearance to give a paragraph element above its top edge (an example of auto).
+|Code=p {
-|Code=margin-top: auto;
+     margin-top: auto;
+}
 }}{{Single Example
 |Language=CSS
-|Description=Inheriting the parent element's margin-bottom specification (an example of inherit).
+|Description=Inheriting the paragraph's parent element's margin-top specification (an example of inherit).
+|Code=p {
-|Code=margin-top: inherit;
+     margin-top: inherit;
+}
 }}
 }}
 {{Notes_Section